 Students actively participate with faculty mentors on research projects.
 Projects may be developed:

-- by a faculty member who invites a student to participate,
+- by a faculty member who invites a student to participate, or

 Every effort is made to connect students and faculty with similar research interests.

 This program will be conducted during the eight week summer session.
 Students selected for the program will be paid for 20 hours per week for an eight week summer session.

 Faculty members should commit to regular and frequent meetings to provide adequate supervision.
 Student expectations should be established early and be written with a copy to both the faculty and the student.

 The project culminates with an oral or poster presentation and a written description of the project (approximately 1500 words).
 Students will have the opportunity to present their research during the Health Sciences Research Day at the MU Undergraduate Research Conference, as well as the Undergraduate Research Day at the Missouri State Capital.

 Each participating student will receive a funding from the endowment in Mrs. Essig’s name.
 The student will be enrolled at the University but for no credit.
 This will allow students access to library services, computers and recreational facilities.

 Students who have completed their fifth, sixth or seventh semesters, as well as RN students who have completed N4950 Nursing Theory and Research, are invited to apply.

 Preference will be given to students mentored in the areas of oncology, lymphedema and women’s health issues.
 Students must have a cumulative 3.25 GPA.